Sten-AP/AIrsight/backend/WEkEO/README.md

 ## Script documentation

-For specific documentation on the script we use to obtain data from WEkEO, click [here]("documentation/WEkEO.md")
+For specific documentation on the script we use to obtain data from WEkEO, click [here]("../../documentation/WEkEO.md") or [here]("WEkEO.md")